Éamon de Valera: President of the Republic

-Having effected these changes, a boundary commission came into place to redraw the Irish border.
-Nationalists expected its report to recommend that largely nationalist areas become part of the Free State, and many hoped this would make Northern Ireland so small it would not be economically viable.
+Having effected these changes, the Irish Boundary Commission met in 1922-25 to redraw the Irish border.
+Nationalists expected its report to recommend that largely nationalist areas of Northern Ireland (South Armagh, South Down, Derry City and the Counties Tyrone and Fermanagh) become part of the Free State, and many hoped this would make Northern Ireland so small it would not be economically viable.
 A Council of Ireland was also provided in the Treaty as a model for an eventual all-Irish parliament.
 Hence neither the pro- nor anti-Treaty sides made many complaints about partition in the Treaty Debates.

 Anglo-Irish Treaty

 The Republic's delegates to the Treaty Negotiations were accredited by de Valera and his cabinet as plenipotentiaries (that is, negotiators with the legal authority to sign a treaty without reference back to the cabinet), but were given secret cabinet instructions by de Valera that required them to return to Dublin before signing the Treaty.
 The Treaty proved controversial in Ireland insofar as it replaced the Republic by a dominion of the British Commonwealth with the King represented by a Governor-General of the Irish Free State.
 The Irish delegates Arthur Griffith, Robert Barton and Michael Collins supported by Erskine Childers as Secretary-General set up their delegation headquarters at 22 Hans Place in Knightsbridge.
 It was there, at 11.15 am on 5 December 1921, that the decision was made to recommend the Treaty to Dáil Éireann.
-The Treaty was finally signed by the delegates after further negotiations which closed at 02:20 on 6 December 1921.
+The Treaty was finally signed by the delegates after further negotiations which closed at 02:15 on 6 December 1921.

 De Valera baulked at the agreement.
 His opponents claimed that he had refused to join the negotiations because he knew what the outcome would be and did not wish to receive the blame.
 De Valera claimed that he had not gone to the treaty negotiations because he would be better able to control the extremists at home, and that his absence would allow leverage for the plenipotentiaries to refer back to him and not be pressured into any agreements.
 Because of the secret instructions given to the plenipotentiaries, he reacted to news of the signing of the Treaty not with anger at its contents (which he refused even to read when offered a newspaper report of its contents), but with anger over the fact that they had not consulted him, their president, before signing.
 His ideal drafts, presented to a secret session of the Dáil during the Treaty Debates and publicised in January 1922, were ingenious compromises but they included dominion status, the Treaty Ports, the fact of partition subject to veto by the parliament in Belfast, and some continuing status for the King as head of the Commonwealth.
-Ireland's share of the imperial debt was to be paid.
+Ireland's share of the imperial debt and the payment of war pensions was to be paid.